Entrepreneurs often struggle to secure sources of finance for entrepreneurs funding for their ideas when starting a business.

 What they look for in return is a piece of the business, which could become very valuable if the company succeeds.

-This source of funding is common for new companies that don’t have enough history or revenue to get loans from banks or to attract larger investors.
+This source of funding for business is common for new companies that don’t have enough history or revenue to get loans from banks or to attract larger investors.

 5. Venture Capital